czbiohub-sf/yogo/data_pipeline_utils/README.md

 ### Run Label Studio

-1. Start image server by running: `./serve_local_files.sh "<path to IMAGE dir>" ".png"`, using the modified version in this repo, which was adapted from the original in `label-studio`.
+1. Start image server by running: `./serve_local_files.sh "<path to IMAGE dir in run folder>" ".png"`, using the modified version in this repo, which was adapted from the original in `label-studio`.
 2. Convert labels to Label Studio format: `label-studio-converter import yolo -i "<path to RUN folder>" -o tasks.json --image-ext ".png" --image-root-url http\://localhost\:8081/` (this can take some time).
 In the end, it should create a "tasks.json" file.
 Then run `sed -i '' 's/%3A/:/g' tasks.json`
 3. Start Label Studio: `label-studio start`
 4. Click `Create Project`